Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$

 \begin{rek} As pointed out to the author by Sean Cotner, one can also obtain arbitrarily large jumps in de Rham cohomology by taking self products of the surface constructed in \cite{CZ} and slicing the result by hyperplanes.
-However, our approach was motivated by the search for families of group schemes in equal characteristic $p$ that have visibly different cohomological behavior in all degrees on the generic and special fibers (e.g. non-split generically and split on the special fiber). \end{rek}
+Our approach was motivated by the search for families of group schemes in equal characteristic $p$ that have visibly different cohomological behavior in all degrees on the generic and special fibers (e.g. a non-split extension generically and a split extension on the special fiber). \end{rek}